hashtopolis/agent-python/python/s3inlc/README.md

 To run the agent you simply need to call `python3 hashtopussy.zip`.
 There are no command line options accepted, all settings/configurations are done via the config file, described in the following section.

+Please not that the client does not correctly recognize the OS when you are running in Cygwin or similar on Windows.
+You need to run it in Windows command line.

 ### Config